harshmodi232/Data-analysis-dashboard/README.md

-# Madhav-Ecommerce Data Analysis (Interactive Dashboard using Power BI)
+# Harsh-Ecommerce Data Analysis (Interactive Dashboard using Power BI)

 ## 📌 Project Title
-**Power BI Sales Dashboard for Madhav-Ecommerce**
+**Power BI Sales Dashboard for Harsh-Ecommerce**

 ## 🎯 Objective
 The goal of this project is to create an **interactive Power BI dashboard** that analyzes online sales data, provides actionable insights, and enhances data-driven decision-making.
 This dashboard enables users to explore key sales metrics through **filters, slicers, and dynamic visualizations**.